mradamt/punter/README.md

 ### App notes

-Single page app
+Pun-centered, twitter-like single page app
-An exercise in React app development with some complexity deliberately added esp. for the DB Does not have any user auth
+An exercise in React front end development and Express + Postgres backend development with an attempt at some artificial DB complexity
-Minimal styling
+Deliberately basic user auth, 3 letter username and password is user's first name Minimal energy put into styling
 Goal is to look tidy and provide at least one reluctant ha reaction, or better, via content